zhadley/zhadley.github.io/_projects/fixing_a_hole.md

 Within a framework of eight broad categories, the case studies explore state fragility, ethno-religious conflict, food insecurity, violent extremism, maritime piracy and extreme poverty as the primary drivers of regional insecurity.
 Methodologically, the research design is constrained by the lack of a structured case comparison.
 As a result, the work does not clearly advance a central thesis.
 A disciplined case selection would anchor evidence to the implicit assumption that addressing Africa’s transnational threats are crucial to international security.

 Absent a conceptual model, readers must infer regional implications from myriad facts, figures and timelines.
 We must assume that the evidence presented is most relevant to the cases at hand.
 Unfortunately, the results do not support a generalizable set of necessary conditions valid across contingent cases.
-Emerging transnational threats require new modes of thinking --- focused on the ability of the African Union, regional economic communities and member states to circumvent pitfalls on the path to cooperation.
+Emerging transnational threats require new modes of thinking --- focused on the ability of the African Union, regional economic communities and member states to circumvent pitfalls on the path to cooperation[^2].

 ## Categorical Imperatives: Defining Transnational Security